1. Software Toolchain Setup

 The basic idea of this subsystem is to provide a convenient, simple and flexible platform, where the user can concentrate on implementing the actual design logic rather than taking care of the communication between the CPU/software and the design logic.
 Note that the CFS does not have direct access to memory.
 All data (and control instruction) have to be send by the CPU.

 The use-cases for the CFS include medium-scale hardware accelerators that need to be tightly-coupled to the CPU.
-Potential use cases could be DSP modules like CORDIC, cryptographic accelerators or custom interfaces (like IIS).
+Potential use cases could be DSP modules like CORDIC, cryptography accelerators or custom interfaces (like IIS).

 The Custom Functions Unit (CFU) is a functional unit that is integrated right into the CPU’s pipeline.
 It allows to implement custom RISC-V instructions.
 This extension option is intended for rather small logic that implements operations, which cannot be emulated in pure software in an efficient way.
 Since the CFU has direct access to the core’s register file it can operate with minimal data latency.